 The U.S. Bureau of Labor Statistics (BLS) stated that foresters work with government officials and landowners in an attempt to protect and conserve forested locations.
 Foresters employ several conservation techniques, including planting new trees, controlling which trees will be cut down, monitoring tree disease rates, and making preparations to limit wildfire damage.
 Some foresters provide recommendations to landowners concerning methods of making lucrative investments from forested areas while still conserving the natural resources.

-The BLS states that foresters reported earning an annual median salary of $58,230 in 2015 and had an 8% estimated growth outlook for 2014-2024.
-Foresters who reported earning the highest average annual salaries in 2015 worked in Louisiana, California, New Jersey, Connecticut, and Alaska.
+The BLS states that foresters reported earning an annual median salary of $61,410 in 2018 and has an 1% estimated growth outlook for 2018-2028.
+Foresters who reported earning the highest average annual salaries in 2018 worked in District of Columbia, California, New Jersey, Connecticut, and Massachusetts.

 Working in various climates and ecosystems, range managers work to preserve and conserve different types of natural resources, including animals, water, soil, precious metals, and minerals.
 According to the BLS, most range managers travel directly to different rangelands to obtain geographical measurements and samples.
 After testing samples, workers can make recommendations on how to effectively use the rangeland without adversely affecting natural resources.
 Many range managers also make recommendations on ways to improve rangelands through conservation rebuilding techniques.

 The BLS classifies range managers in the larger occupation category of conservation scientists.
-As of 2015, salary statistics reported to the BLS showed that conservation scientists earned an annual median salary of $61,110, and they had a 7% estimated growth outlook for 2014-2024.
-Conservation scientists who reported earning the highest annual average salaries in 2015 worked in Alaska, Connecticut, Rhode Island, California, and New Jersey.
+As of 2018, salary statistics reported to the BLS showed that conservation scientists earned an annual median salary of $61,310, and they have a 4% estimated growth outlook for 2018-2028.
+Conservation scientists who reported earning the highest annual average salaries in 2018 worked in Alaska, Connecticut, Maryland, New Jersey, and Oregon.

 Forester and range manager are two positions possible for graduates of natural resources conversation programs.
 Each career often involves a great deal of outdoor work and knowledge of environmental science.
 A bachelor's degree is often the minimum education required for these positions, and some programs allow students to specialize in areas like land management, wildlife conservation, or parks management.